(Updated Feb, 2017.)

-There’s two ways to rebase interactively: The first is to right-click (or context-click) on a commit and hit Rebase children of <sha> interactively… and the second is to hit the Repository menu and go to Interactive rebase.
+There are two ways to start an interactive rebase in SourceTree.
+The first is to right-click (or context-click) on a commit and choose Rebase children of <sha> interactively… The second is to pull down the Repository menu and select Interactive rebase.

 To use the squashing feature in SourceTree, just drag and drop rows on top of one another.
 Or, you can use the squash with previous option by right-clicking or using the button at the bottom of the dialog.

-Once upon a time many moons ago, I got into trouble because the commit history of a repository clearly showed I was working on feature Y before feature X contrary to the project plan.
+Once upon a time, I got into trouble because the commit history of a repository clearly showed I was working on feature Y before feature X, contrary to the project plan.
 I’ve also seen commit histories where commits for feature X where scattered around and interleaved with commits for feature Y, making it hard to get a sense where feature X is at in its development.

 Rebasing upstream commits